 Disclosing Potential Conflicts of Interest (COI) in Faculty Recruitments

-Beginning September 1, 2015, we require that each Recruitment Committee Chair submit a UC Davis Faculty Recruitment Committee – Potential Conflict of Interest (COI) Disclosure Form.
-The COI Disclosure Form is currently available on the Academic Affairs website here.
+Beginning September 1, 2015, we require each Recruitment Committee Chair submit a UC Davis Faculty Recruitment Committee – Potential Conflict of Interest (COI) Disclosure Form.
+The COI Disclosure Form is available on the Academic Affairs website here.
 (For Non-Faculty recruitment COI guidance, see here.)
-Both forms can also be found at the following website address: https://academicaffairs.ucdavis.edu/forms-and-checklists#coi_forms).
-The completed COI disclosure form will need to be uploaded in UC Davis RECRUIT in order to be submitted at the same time as the Shortlist Report containing the list of applicants proposed to be invited to the campus for in-person interviews.
+Both forms can also be found at the following website address: (https://academicaffairs.ucdavis.edu/forms-and-checklists#coi_forms).
+The completed COI disclosure form must be uploaded in UC Davis RECRUIT and submitted at the same time as the Shortlist Report containing the list of applicants proposed to be invited to the campus for in-person interviews.
 Directions for uploading the COI disclosure form are included below.

 We have created a document, “Guiding Principles, Policies, and Standards Regarding Conflict of Interest on Faculty Recruitment Committees,” that provides detailed guidance to Recruitment Committee members about how to identify potential conflicts of interest, recommendations for disclosing the nature and extent of any personal or professional relationships, and proposed actions to take.
 This document must be provided by the Recruitment Committee Chair to all members of the committee prior to any discussion about applicants to the position.
 This document is included as part of the COI disclosure form.

 Off-Scale Salaries for New Ladder Rank Faculty Hires